Andrew Reid (brewer): Property

 Reid leased 46 Bedford Square, London, from 1790 to 1796.
-In 1790 he bought the Greenhill Grove estate in Hertfordshire–known also as Pricklers–from the family of General Augustine Prévost, who had died in 1786.
+In 1790 he bought the Greenhill Grove estate in Hertfordshire–known also as Pricklers–from the family of General Augustine Prevost, who had died in 1786.
 He sold it in 1810 to Richard Nicoll.
 He then moved to Lionsdown, part of Chipping Barnet, which he had bought in 1792.
 He improved the house, and lived there for the rest of his life.
 He contributed on the subject of Enfield Chase to John Middleton's View of the Agriculture of Middlesex (1807).

 As a consequence of the death of William Ross, the title of his Shandwick estate came into the family.
 The matter was still open in 1871, when Andrew Gildart Reid, an older son of Nevile Reid, failed in a legal case.
 On the death of Miss Ross of Shandwick in 1872, four claimants emerged.
 By 1881, there were two claimants and the estate was in process of being divided between them.
 The claim of Nevile Reid (born 1839), son by his second marriage of Nevile Reid, the third son of Andrew Reid by his first marriage, had prevailed, and he was known as Reid of Shandwick.